Colin Skinner: Iceland in 1986

-In 1986, at the age of 20, whilst at the University of Leeds, he crossed Iceland, together with three other people, from Seyðisfjörður in the east, through the interior to the north of the Vatnajökull ice fields, and then west to Reykjavík.
+In 1986, at the age of 20, whilst at the University of Leeds, he crossed Iceland, together with three other students (Andrew Backhouse, David Brock and Shaun Fagan), from Seyðisfjörður in the east, through the interior to the north of the Vatnajökull ice fields, and then west to Reykjavík.
 The team encountered an 'ash storm', where storm force winds had whipped up fine black volcanic ash, and had to wear goggles and face masks to push on into the winds.
 In the rain shadow of the Vatnajökull, they ran out of water, then encountered a flash flood, as mud rushed down from the melting glaciers.
 They also had to survive on food contaminated with petrol that had leaked from their petrol stoves.
 This journey of 400 mi raised £2,000 for the Royal Association for Disability and Rehabilitation.
 As part of the training for the walk across Iceland he ran the Leeds Marathon, in a time of 3 hours and 41 minutes.

 On the Icelandic trek, he came up with the idea of walking 6000 mi, across Britain and America to raise money for Macmillan Cancer Support in Britain and hospice in America and Canada.